Updating Stretch Software

 Each Stretch is shipped with firmware, a Python SDK, and ROS packages developed specifically for Stretch.
 At the moment, there are three separate processes for updating each of these components.

-Stretch Body is the Python SDK to the robot.
-It abstracts away the low level details of communication with the embedded devices and provides an intuitive API to working with the robot.
-You may update it using the following commands:
+Stretch Body is the Python SDK for the robot.
+It abstracts away the low-level details of communication with the embedded devices and provides an intuitive API for working with the robot.
+You may update it using the following commands depending on the Python version.

 The firmware and the Python SDK (called Stretch Body) communicate on an established protocol.
 Therefore, it is important to maintain a protocol match between the different firmware and Stretch Body versions.
 Fortunately, there is a script that handles this automatically.
 In the command line, run the following command:

-This script will automatically determine what version is currently running on the robot and provide a recommendation for a next step.
+This script will automatically determine what version is currently running on the robot and provide a recommendation for the next step.
 Follow the next steps provided by the firmware updater script.

 The operating system upon which Stretch is built is called Ubuntu.
 This operating system provides the underlying packages that power Stretch's software packages.
 Furthermore, users of Stretch depend on this operating system and the underlying packages to develop software on Stretch.
 Therefore, it is important to keep the OS and these underlying packages up to date.
 In the command line, run the following command: